xybercommander/node-practice/README.md

 # node-practice
 Practicing Node JS.
 Some useful snippets are available in this repo

+# I removed all the practice files like file.js, stream.js, etc into <i>practice_files</i> directory

 # file.js
 This has reading and writing of files and directories related methods